galvaknin10/galvaknin10/README.md

 Currently enrolled in a B.Sc. in Computer Science, now in my 3rd year at HIT.
 I enjoy building full-stack applications and delivering professional, real-world solutions.
 Passionate about working with AI tools and modern technologies.
-Actively looking for my first opportunity in software development or QA.
 Feel free to explore my repos and check out what I’ve been working on!

 </div>